-Since fall 2016, the college has used TracDat for the collection of individual student SLO achievement data at the course level.
+TracDat has been utilized since fall 2016 for the collection of individual student SLO achievement data at the course level.
 Upgrades to the SIS are in progress.
 SIS issues and resolutions on all fronts have been continuous.
-Official current SIS efforts are focused on three projects: an admissions process, a financial aid enhancement (digital transcript), and links to an external Learning Management System (LMS).
+Official current SIS efforts are focused on three projects: An Admissions Process, A Financial Aid Enhancement (digital transcript), and links to an External LMS system.